Meet Our Team

 -

-Resiliency & Risk Management - We deliver IT resiliency, disaster recovery consultation, and services for campus applications administered by Berkeley IT.
-IT disaster recovery (DR) is the process of regaining access and functionality to IT infrastructure after events that cause data loss and business disruption..This involves IT technologies and best practices that can prevent or minimize the impact of catastrophic events; within compliance of UCOP’s IS-12 policy.
-This team works across the Earl Warren Data Center, and the DR Site located at the San Diego Supercomputer Center (SDSC).
+Resiliency & Risk Management - Provides consultation on IT resiliency, disaster recovery, and related services administered by Berkeley IT that are available to campus IT systems and service providers.
+IT disaster recovery (ITDR) is the process of regaining access and functionality to IT infrastructure after events that cause data loss and business disruption.
+This involves IT technologies and best practices that can prevent or minimize the impact of catastrophic events, within compliance of UCOP's IS-12 policy.
+This team works with systems located in the Earl Warren Data Center and facilitates use of the DR Site located at the San Diego Supercomputer Center (SDSC).

 -

-Storage & Backup - The Storage & Backup team offers two data storage(link is external) options depending on what type of access is needed: Storage Area Network (SAN) and Network Attached Storage (NAS).
+Storage - The Storage & Backup team offers two data storage options depending on what type of access is needed: Storage Area Network (SAN) and Network Attached Storage (NAS).
 These are both highly available and highly scalable systems that are offered in two performance tiers: Performance and Utility.

 -

-UC Backup(link is external) provides a centralized, network-based backup and recovery service for computer systems on the UC Berkeley campus as well as servers at the San Diego Supercomputing Center (SDSC).
-It protects computers from data loss due to accidental file deletion or corruption, hard drive failure, or system upgrade failure.
+UC Backup provides a centralized, network-based backup and recovery service for computer systems on the UC Berkeley campus as well as servers at the San Diego Supercomputing Center (SDSC).
+It can help protect IT systems from critical data loss due to cybersecurity incidents, accidental file deletion or corruption, hard drive failure, system upgrade failure, etc.

 Operating Systems Support